awdriggs/arduino-websockets-workshop/README.md

 # Node Web Sockets Server for Arduino

+## Server Setup
+Clone this repo onto your local machine

-## Test locally
+### Test locally
 - `npm install`
 - `npm start`

-You can test the sockets connection using a cli tool or [Insomnia](https://insomnia.rest/download)
+You can test the socket connection using a cli tool or [Insomnia](https://insomnia.rest/download)

 ```bash
 npm install -g wscat